pgxn/meta/spec.md

 Contributors
 ============

-The PGXN Meta Spec borrows heavily from the [CPAN Meta Spec], which was originally written by Ken Williams in 2003 and has since been updated by Randy Sims, David Golden, and Ricardo Signes.
-Ported to PGXN by David E. Wheeler.
+The PGXN Meta Spec was originally based on the [CPAN Meta Spec], which was written by Ken Williams in 2003 and has since been updated by David Golden, Ricardo Signes, Adam Kennedy, and others.

   [source code repository]: https://www.rfc-editor.org/info/rfc9591
   [PostgreSQL License]: https://www.postgresql.org/about/licence/